 • Needs additional plugins to work properly

 • Can be expensive if you need to use paid plugins

-Both of these plugins are great options for adding ecommerce functionality to your WordPress website and there is good reason why they have both seen off a lot of competition!
+Both of these plugins are great options for adding ecommerce functionality to your WordPress website but which one is the better option?

 Try Ecwid for Free!

 Hi, I'm Paul, the Owner and Founder of EcommerceGold.